taldcroft/workflow/README.md

 cloned with `git clone git@github.com/taldcroft/project.git` then that wouldn't be needed.

+In the case that your local repo was already cloned from somewhere else (perhaps a local disk repo) and you now want to push to github, you need to change the URL associated with the `origin` remote:

+     git remote set-url origin git@github.com:taldcroft/project.git

 This introduces two very important concepts, the remote `origin` and the branch `master`.